archimed-shaman/eskimi_test/README.md

 ### Advantages of ClickHouse
   - You can store raw data and make additional tables/views.
 In combination with sampling, preaggregating, sharding it allows to make real-time API which responds in seconds.
 Yandex Metrika (similar to Google Analytics), SEMrush Traffic Analytics are proves.
   - Mostly people is familiar with SQL unlikely with Spark.
-In Semrush analytics department had direct access to Traffic Analytics ClickHouse to perform researches.
+Analytics department of SEMrush had direct access to Traffic Analytics ClickHouse to perform researches.
   - You don't need to develop new Spark job for each new request.
 SQL queries are more appropriate.
   - It's free, open source and has a large community :) Developers are in-touch in different messengers.